-Guests enjoy private accommodation (based on double occupancy), in private staterooms.
+Guests enjoy private accommodation (based on double occupancy) in private staterooms, aboard our Great Bear II.
 For those single travellers not wishing to share a room, there is a single berth in the pilothouse, which closes off from the rest of the ship at night.
-There are two full bathrooms on board, each with their own shower and equipped with electric flushing toilets.
-Each of the staterooms on board is well appointed with beautifully made beds, complete with duvets, pillows and linens.
+There are two full bathrooms onboard, each with their own shower and equipped with electric flushing toilets.
+Each of the staterooms onboard is well appointed with beautifully made beds, complete with duvets, pillows and linens.
 Large, fluffy towels, facecloths, special reading materials and chocolates also await our guests.
-Fresh hand towels are put out each day and complimentary natural personal care products are provided in each of the on board bathrooms.
+Fresh hand towels are put out each day and complimentary natural personal care products are provided in each of the onboard bathrooms.
 The private staterooms and many amenities are often said by our guests to "have exceeded their expectations."

-Great Bear II's galley is our chef's pride and joy — equipped with a four burner cook top, full sized oven, dishwasher, microwave oven, food processors and plenty of counter space for food preparation and serving.
+The Great Bear II's galley is our Chefs' pride and joy - equipped with a four burner cook top, two ovens, a dishwasher, food processors, beautiful serving pieces, and an expanse of solid surface counters perfect for food prep and serving.

-Our galley on board Great Bear II offers plenty of space for the chef and crew person, and a place for you to sit and visit while your next extravaganza is being prepared.
-Our chef is diligent in the cleanliness of the galley and the safe preparation and storage of all food on board.
-We are currently in the planning stages for the updating of our galley, which will include a new cook top, oven and solid surface counter top.
+Our galley onboard Great Bear II offers plenty of space for the chef and crew person, and a place for you to sit and visit while your next extravaganza is being prepared.
+Our chef is diligent in the cleanliness of the galley and the safe preparation and storage of all food onboard.

-Our 54 foot Great Bear II tows our 18-foot hard-bottomed zodiac that we use for shoreline explorations and excursions ashore.
+Our 54-foot Great Bear II tows the 18-foot hard-bottomed zodiac that we use for shoreline explorations and excursions ashore.
 We also carry one inflatable rowboat, single kayaks, and a paddleboard for our guests to use to explore and enjoy the serenity of our anchorages.

 First class BC wilderness cruises, coastal tours and charters on the West Coast of British Columbia aboard the 54 ft.
 Great Bear II, out of Vancouver, BC.